JMcrafter26/qr-code-buddy-extension/README.md

 ## Credits and License

-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL V2 License.
 See the [LICENSE](LICENSE) file for details.

 - <https://github.com/kozakdenys/qr-code-styling> - MIT License
 - <https://github.com/ClearURLs/Addon/> - LGPL-3.0 License